-The staff of the Federal Energy Regulatory Commission (FERC or Commission) will prepare an environmental assessment (EA) that will discuss the environmental impacts of the North Seattle Lateral Upgrade Project involving construction and operation of facilities by Northwest Pipeline, LLC (Northwest) in Snohomish County, Washington.
+The staff of the Federal Energy Regulatory Commission (FERC or Commission) will prepare an environmental assessment (EA) that will discuss the environmental impacts of the North Fork Nooksack Line Lowering Project (Nooksack Lowering Project or Project) involving construction and operation of facilities by Northwest Pipeline LLC (Northwest) in Whatcom County, Washington.
 The Commission will use this EA in its decision-making process to determine whether the project is in the public convenience and necessity.

 This notice is being sent to the Commission's current environmental mailing list for this project.
 State and local government representatives should notify their constituents of this proposed project and encourage them to comment on their areas of concern.

 If you are a landowner receiving this notice, a pipeline company representative may contact you about the acquisition of an easement to construct, operate, and maintain the proposed facilities.
 The company would seek to negotiate a mutually acceptable agreement.
 However, if the Commission approves the project, that approval conveys with it the right of eminent domain.
 Therefore, if easement negotiations fail to produce an agreement, the pipeline company could initiate condemnation proceedings where compensation would be determined in accordance with state law.